ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 18.02

+* Due to internal changes made to support extension points and other features, NVDA 2017.4 is required.
+* NVDA will no longer appear to freeze or do nothing when switching to an instant switch profile or a time-based profile and NVDA is configured to announce metadata streaming status.

 ## Version 18.01/15.12-LTS

 * When using JAWS layout for SPL Assistant, update check command (Control+Shift+U) now works correctly.